sense 1v

 verbo irregolare

-ródere : to gnaw, to corrode
+rodere : to gnaw, to corrode

 |de|re : (accento acuto)

-Indicative mood (Indicativo) of the verb ródere
+indicativo rodere.
+Indicative mood of the verb rodere

 Tempo semplice